Donation & Sponsorship Opportunities

 Ventura Police Department K-9 Unit

 VPD was one of the first law enforcement agencies in Ventura County to use canines.
 The two most frequent uses are to locate fleeing suspects and to find illegal drugs.
-On average the annual cost for a canine is $6,000 - $7,000, with an additional $8,000-9,000 for training and certification, all of which is paid for through the generosity of the Police Dog Foundation.
+On average the annual cost for a canine is $10,000 - $15,000, with an additional $8,000 - $9,000 for training and certification, all of which is paid for through the generosity of the community donations and National Police Dog Foundation.
 The Foundation uses the money to purchase and train police dogs for law enforcement agencies throughout Ventura County.
-Contact the Ventura Police Department K9 Commander Al Davis at (805) 339-4486 to make a donation.
+Learn more about the VPD K9 Unit, how to donate, and how to get in touch at www.VenturaPDK9.com.

 Ventura Water, an enterprise agency of the City of Ventura, has been serving the community 100% local drinking water since 1923 and water reclamation services for over a century.
 Donations are welcomed to support special events and other water awareness programs to promote sustainability and environmental protection.